-Our Conservation Volunteers get together every Thursday morning and on the fourth Saturday of every month.
-There is a huge variety of tasks that we carry out and you can come along as often or as little as you want.
+Our Conservation Volunteers get together every Monday and Thursday morning 10:30-13:00.
+There is a huge variety of tasks that we carry out.
+You can come along as often or as little as you want.
+Contact [email protected] if you are interested.
 Click the title for all information.

 This seasonal volunteer role will increase your survey skills and experience as well as biodiversity identification.
+Contact [email protected] if you are interested.
 Click the title for all information.

 This handbook provides you with essential information about volunteering with us as well as a broad introduction to the Belfast Hills Partnership.